 Marina Broadley MBACP Register Member

 Hello and a warm welcome to my two practices: Hinckley Counselling and Leicester Private Counselling for Women in Groby.
-I'm Marina Broadley and for many years I have provided confidential counselling and therapy for men and women who are experiencing personal, emotional, physical and relationship difficulties in their lives.
+I'm Marina Broadley and for many years I have provided confidential counselling and therapy who are experiencing personal, emotional, physical and relationship difficulties in their lives.

 If you've chosen to feel better and live differently you'll be looking for a counsellor who you feel drawn to.
-From my profile here you can link to both my websites - Hinckley Counselling and Heart of Well Being.
-They are very different to all the others.
-I hope you find them helpful.
+From my profile here you can link to my websites, and this will be helpful to you.
+In the meantime here is some information about me and how I can help you.